 Green bean casserole purists will love High Heels and Grills’ version, which uses fresh ingredients like mushrooms and green beans instead of the canned variety.
 Topped with plenty of French fried onions, the casserole will get eagerly scooped up by fans of the traditional.

-Consider focusing on the vegetables that are the foundation of the dish and make Serious Eats’s sautéed green beans with mushrooms and caramelized cipollini onions.
+Consider focusing on the vegetables that are the foundation of the dish and make Zen and Spice’s sautéed green garlic beans.